8.3. Basic Types of Experimental Design

 Limitations

-• Works best when experimental units are relatively homogeneous or when we have enough units that randomization alone will likely create balanced groups.
+• Works best when experimental units are relatively homogeneous or when there is a sufficiently large sample of units such that randomization alone is likely to create balanced groups.

 • The most straightforward design to understand and implement.